SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_to.rst

    R.J.
 Hunter     Boston Celtics  28      SG      22      6-5     185     Georgia State   1148640
    Jonas Jerebko   Boston Celtics  8       PF      29      6-10    231     \N     5000000

-Use non-printable ASCII characters as delimiter
+Using Non-Printable ASCII Characters as Delimiter
 -------------------------------------------------------

 Non-printable characters can be specified using their octal representations, by using the ``E'\000'`` format, where ``000`` is the octal value of the character.